Combat Zone Tax Exclusion and the Foreign Earned Income Exclusion

 - United Arab Emirates

-I Work in a Combat Zone.
-How Do I Capitalize on These Tax Breaks?
+Combat Zone Tax Exclusion for Contractors: How Do I Capitalize on These Tax Breaks?

 For military and civilian personnel of the US government, the amount of income that can be excluded from tax is already shown on Form W-2.
 The amount of wages shown in box one does not include any combat pay.
 In other words, the combat zone exclusion has already been factored into the income reported to the IRS.
-There are no special forms to fill out.
+There are no special forms to fill out regarding the combat zone.

 Defense contractors and employees of defense contractors, however, will need to claim their foreign earned income exclusion on Form 2555.
 This form calculates the amount of the exclusion for which a person is eligible.
-This form is filed along with the rest of the tax return for the year.
+This form is filed along with the rest of the tax return for the year, as the Combat Zone Tax exclusion for contractors.

 Greenback Is Proud to Help Our Troops, Civilians, and Contractors Serving in Harm’s Way to Use the Foreign Earned Income Exclusion and Combat Zone Exclusion!

-We can help you claim the Foreign Earned Income Exclusion on compensation earned as a contractor.
+We can help you claim the Foreign Earned Income Exclusion or Combat Tax Exclusion on compensation earned as a contractor.
 We also make sure we disclose your foreign assets and investments accurately, so you are fully compliant with IRS requirements.
-Get started with one of Greenback’s expert accountants today.
+Get started with one of Greenback’s expert accountants today, and learn more about combat zones.